 - In addition to the above steps, many students in the past have found it useful to form reading groups among themselves.

 Immediately following the two hours of examination, the examiners will confer together (without the student) and assign a grade for the examination: Clear Pass means passing all three areas; Low Pass requires the examination committee to meet with Graduate Advisor and department Chair to decide whether the student progresses in the program or leaves with or without an M.A.; No pass requires the department Chair and Graduate Advisor to review the academic record to decide, in consultation with Graduate Division, whether or not the student continues in the program.
 The student will then return and the exam committee will inform the student of the outcome.
-A paragraph of evaluation commenting on the student’s performance, including comments on specific strengths and weakness of the exam, will be composed by the examination chair and forwarded to the Graduate Committee.
-This paragraph will be made available to the student (usually within a week or two) as part of a letter from the Graduate Advisor.
+A paragraph of evaluation commenting on the student’s performance, including comments on specific strengths and weakness of the exam, will be composed by the examination chair and forwarded to the student and to the Graduate Faculty and Staff advisors and will be held in the student’s file.

-If a student is deemed to have failed the exam, he or she will have the opportunity to be re-examined on all or part of the material.
+If a student is deemed to have failed the exam, he/she/they will have the opportunity to be re-examined on all or part of the material.
 This may, but need not, be delayed until the next exam period.
 The full examining committee will be convened for the retake.

 If the student is deemed to have again performed inadequately on the exam after taking it a second time, the chair of the examining committee will meet with the Department Chair as well as the Graduate Advisor to decide the student's status in the program.
 Both the oral examination and the seminar record will be considered at this time.
 If both the Department Chair and Graduate Advisor concur with the examining committee's evaluation, Graduate Division will be notified that the student's record should be reviewed and considered for the purposes of requesting that the student leave the program, with or without an M.A.